-Knowing that there are home field imbalances and that home field advantage affects game results, the next step is to measure the effect.
-Since home teams perform as though their ratings are higher than their NCAA RPI ratings and away teams perform as though their ratings are lower, this suggests that there should be an upward RPI correction one could add to home teams’ ratings when they host games and a matching downward correction to away teams’ ratings such that, with those game-by-game corrections, the teams then would perform as a whole in accord with their "Home/Away/Neutral (or HAN) Corrected" ratings -- in other words, their performance percentages would be right around 100% for both home and away games.
-With that in mind, for the five years 2007 through 2011, I tested a series of HAN Correction amounts, made on a game by game basis, to reflect game location.
-This included testing the Corrections in games in which opponents were closely rated (the 1500 most closely rated games -- approximately 10% of all games-- and the 3000 most closely rated games -- approximately 20% of all games), to see what level of HAN Correction would produce correlations in which teams performed in accord with their ratings regardless of whether they were home or away.
-I did this for numerous variations of the RPI.
+Knowing that there are home field imbalances and that home field advantage affects game results in a significant number of games, the next step is to measure the effect.
+Since home teams perform as though their ratings are higher than their NCAA RPI ratings and away teams perform as though their ratings are lower, this suggests that there should be an upward RPI adjustment one could add to teams’ ratings when they host games and a matching downward adjustment to teams’ ratings when they are visitors, such that, with those game-by-game adjustments, the teams then would perform as a whole in accord with their "Home/Away/Neutral (or HAN) Corrected" ratings -- in other words, their performance percentages would be right around 100% for both home and away games.
+With that in mind, for the ten years 2007 through 2016, for each rating system, I test a series of HAN corrections to teams' ratings, to see what level of HAN correction will produce correlations teams have 100% performance percentages for both home and away games.

-The following table illustrates how this process works, using the performance percentages of the Unadjusted RPI as an example:
+The following table illustrates how this process works, using the Unadjusted RPI as an example:

 In this table, what I look for is the correction amount at which home and away team performance percentages are closest to 100% for the 5% most closely rated games.
 The correction amount, highlighted in yellow, is 0.0065.
 A lesser correction leaves the home teams outperforming and the away teams under-performing